Southern Arterial Route: 2003 Study (Botany Road and Wyndham Street Southern Arterial Route Corridor Improvement Study)

+The Green Square Road Hierarchy and Traffic Study recommend the extension of the Southern Arterial south along Botany Road and Wyndham Street to Green Square, New South Wales by 2006.

-On the 11th of April 2005, the City of Sydney Council discussed the Zetland Area Traffic study.
+On 11 April 2005, the City of Sydney Council discussed the Zetland Area Traffic study.
 Report papers for this meeting make reference to an earlier study of this corridor.
-The report discussion includes that "A previous study titled Botany Road and Wyndham Street Southern Arterial Route Corridor Improvement Study January 2003 by Masson Wilson Twiney examined the option of creating a 'one-way pair' route between Botany Road and Wyndham Street by extending the existing one-way system south of Henderson Road to the Green Square intersection".
-The minutes state this 2003 study found the corridor would have more capacity as a one-way system than a two-way system.
-The minutes state "This Zetland Area Traffic Study has confirmed that the ‘one-way pair’ proposal would increase the capacity of the corridor, but that the effects would be relatively localised, in that the road works identified as being required throughout the remainder of the road network would remain unchanged irrespective of whether or not a one-way or two-way system was adopted along the Botany Road and Wyndham Street route.
-It should be noted that the ‘traffic management plan – preferred option’ (Option 1 circulated separately to this report) retains two-way operation along both Botany Road and Wyndham Street".
+The Botany Road and Wyndham Street Southern Arterial Route Corridor Improvement study examined the option of creating a 'one-way pair' route between Botany Road and Wyndham Street by extending the existing one-way system south of Henderson Road to the Green Square intersection.
+The study found the corridor would have more capacity as a one-way system than a two-way system and would increase the capacity of the corridor, but the effects would be relatively localised.
+It was stated other network road works "would remain unchanged" irrespective of whether a one or two way system was adopted.

+The preferred option of the traffic management plan retained two-way operation along both Botany Road and Wyndham Street.

-A unanimously carried resolution in the minutes for this meeting indicate an explicit acknowledgement by the City of Sydney council that mode shift to public transport will be required to accommodate peak trip volumes.
-Item 14 part 2 C acknowledges that "...parts of the road network will have less traffic carrying capacity than required to accommodate expected peak period traffic volumes according to the analysis undertaken in the study...", however that "further improvements in modal split away from private vehicles and towards public transport will be required to accommodate the demand for trips if the exemptions above are supported".
+A unanimously carried resolution a City of Sydney acknowledgement that mode shift to public transport would be required to accommodate peak trip volumes and that "...parts of the road network will have less traffic carrying capacity than required to accommodate expected peak period traffic volumes according to the analysis undertaken in the study...", however that "further improvements in modal split away from private vehicles and towards public transport will be required to accommodate the demand for trips if the exemptions above are supported".

-Further context of the City of Sydney position on the one-way pair at this time is detailed in the 11th of November 2004 council item regarding the Green Square Town Centre Draft Masterplan and Local Environmental Plan and Related Matters.
-Under "External State Arterial Road (RTA) upgrade requirements", a 'Medium Term' Recommendation includes "Capacity improvements (including a recommended option for one-way pair) along the Botany Road and Wyndham Street corridor to the Green Square Intersection".
+Further context of the City of Sydney position on the one-way pair was detailed in the 11th of November 2004 council item regarding the Green Square Town Centre Draft Masterplan and Local Environmental Plan and Related Matters.
+Under "External State Arterial Road (RTA) upgrade requirements", a 'Medium Term' Recommendation included "Capacity improvements (including a recommended option for one-way pair) along the Botany Road and Wyndham Street corridor to the Green Square Intersection".

 Paragraph 136 states "Council may not necessarily support some of the state road works that these studies have recommended in order to accommodate increased vehicular trips.
 The ‘oneway pair’ option for Botany and Wyndham Roads is one such example.
 Whilst the traffic modelling indicates that one-way pairing will ultimately be required, the urban design and amenity impacts of such an option conflict with Council's objectives for the area.".